dominikbell/strufa/src/feec/README.md

 # FEEC (Finite Element Exterior Calculus)

 As mentioned in the [main README](../../README.md), a uniform grid with periodic boundary conditions and B-splines as FE basis functions are used.
+Because higher dimensions $d>1$ are constructed by taking the tensor product of $d$ one-dimensional FE spaces, we present the 1D case and then generalize.

+## In 1 Dimension

-## Basis Functions
+### Basis Functions

 Splitting the periodic domain $[0,L[$ into $n$ cells (=`N_elements` in the input file) yields $n$ grid points.
 For basis functions of degree $p$ there are $n+p$ knot points, extending to the left of the left domain boundary, i.e.